 Not only does the i5 look set to be the new kid on the block regarding speed and economy, it is also set to have an increased range.
 Reports say that the car will be able to go anything between 500 and 700 kms on one charge, which is close to a regular cars fuel tank range.
 This puts the i5 firmly in the rival of Tesla’s offerings, as they so far can only go up to 350km’s on a charge.

 One of the main issues we have had with electric cars up until now is the charging necessity.
 Even the BMW i3, which is a popular vehicle, would be much more popular if it took only a few minutes to charge enough to use instead of hours.

-Many Australians have little time to spare, and waiting around for hours in order to be able to use your car is not ideal, even if you could spend the time productively on an Australian sports betting site possibly winning some big money.
+Many Australians have little time to spare, and waiting around for hours in order to be able to use your car is not ideal, even if you could spend the time productively by placing bets on sports in Australia possibly winning some big money.
 The i5 it seems, with its new generation battery, looks set to knock that issue out of the ball park.

 Nearly Fully Autonomous

 The final feather in BMW’s cap with the 2021 i5 will be that it is nearly totally autonomous.
 Not quite level five, they predict, but pretty darn close.

 For those who are not clued up, level 5 autonomy means that the car does not need any human interaction at all in order to drive.
 Level four means that it is nearly fully autonomous but still needs a human driver.
 Level 3 is where the vehicle is autonomous in most driving situations.
 The i5 looks to be at least level three if not even level four.

 Overall, the i5 looks set to usher the human race into the future of motoring.
 Global warming is a huge worry right now, but with cars like this, we may just have a chance to turn things around.
 Another thought to leave you with: your children will very likely not have to take their driver’s license as cars will be driving themselves.
 We may very possibly be the last generation ever to have to learn to parallel park…